 Simultaneously, as long as the human being would plant and collect food, the value of the harvest festival would remain higher.
 Thus, this reason makes the celebration of Pongal one of the major Hindu festivals.

-This year, the festival of Pongal falls on Wednesday, 15 January and ends on Saturday, 18 January.
+In 2022, the festival of Pongal will fall on Friday, 14 January and ends on Monday, 14 January.
 In addition, Pongal Next Five Years-

 These were some major facts and information about the Hindu festival of Pongal.
 Also, you may like to read about Shani: The God of Karma.